apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 What can be changed is what secrets/credentials are used to authenticate the caller.

-The authentication mechanism is set in `fs.azure.account.auth.type` (or the account specific variant), and, for the various OAuth options `fs.azure.account.oauth.provider.type`
+The authentication mechanism is set in `fs.azure.account.auth.type` (or the account specific variant).
+Possible values:   SharedKey, OAuth, Custom, SAS.
+For the various OAuth options use the config `fs.azure.account.oauth.provider.type`.
+Following are the implementations supported ClientCredsTokenProvider, UserPasswordTokenProvider, MsiTokenProvider and RefreshTokenBasedTokenProvider.
+IllegalArgumentException is thrown if the specified provider type is not one of the supported ones.

 All secrets can be stored in JCEKS files.
 These are encrypted and password protected —use them or a compatible Hadoop Key Management Store wherever